District policies & procedures

 Out of district move

 Students who move out of the District during the school year and ask for continued enrollment at the campus they’ve been attending are permitted to remain, subject to the conditions described without tuition for the remainder of the grading period.
-To maintain enrollment for the remainder of the school year, the family must arrange tuition payment through the Department of Pupil Personnel.
+To maintain enrollment for the remainder of the school year, the family must arrange tuition payment through the Office of Student Advocacy and School Choice.

 Tuition shall be due in advance and may be scheduled in monthly payments or other payment schedules approved by the superintendent or designee.